maxgio92/notes/content/notes/program-execution-environment.md

 ![memory-regions-program-allocations](https://raw.githubusercontent.com/maxgio92/notes/d3bf6f231c330ba746354cc463469245fc9de7bc/content/notes/memory-map-elf.png)

-Now let's get back to the pointer register.
-We mentioned that the base pointer is often called a frame pointer.

 ## How the program is loaded into memory in Unix-like OSes?

 On program execution (Unix-like `fork` and `exec` system call groups) OS allocates memory to later store the program's instructions (in the text segment) and data (in the stack).